Alec Aalto: Education

 Aalto was born in Helsinki, and studied at Svenska normallyceum before graduating as a bachelor of law in 1967 from the University of Helsinki.
 Between 1968 and 1970, he studied international law at Oxford University.

 Career

-Between 1970 and 1972, Aalto worked as a journalist for Finnish Broadcasting Company, after which he was from 1973 to 1975 Head of Information department in the Council of State.
+Between 1970 and 1972, Aalto worked as a journalist for the Finnish Broadcasting Company, after which he was from 1973 to 1975 Head of Information department in the Council of State.
 He also served as the Head of Press Affairs in the European Security and Cooperation Conference.
 In Aalto was in 1975 in the Prime Minister Keijo Liinama's caretaker cabinet as Prime Minister's secretary and from 1976 to 1978, the information director of Neste Oy.

 Aalto joined the Ministry for Foreign Affairs in 1979.
 Until 1984, he served as the Head of the Ministry's Press and Culture Center, in 1985 as the Negotiating Officer of the Trade Policy Department and in 1986-1991 as Deputy Director of the Department of Trade Policy.